Frettens has once again been recognised as one of the leading law firms in the South West in the prestigious Legal 500 rankings for 2020/21.

 Michelle Hayter was commended for her work in two separate specialisms, both commercial litigation and contentious trusts & probate, for the second consecutive year.

 For the second year running, Associate Karen Edwards was highlighted as a ‘rising star’ in her field, one of only five lawyers in the region.

 Wayne Spolander, another associate in the corporate and commercial team was also listed for the first time.

 Ben Cobb was recommended as a commercial property solicitor in the guide.
 His specialism in property acquisitions for registered social landlords was recognised once again, a skill that has led Frettens to launch its specialist social housing team, which he now heads up.

 Employment & HR

-The guide praised their work within the care and education sectors, as well as their handling of employment tribunal cases.
+The guide praised his work within the care and education sectors, as well as the handling of employment tribunal cases.

 Personal tax, trusts and probate